-Explore these 8 winter trails in Clear Lake Country with Hike Manitoba
+Explore These 7 Winter Trails in Clear Lake Country with Hike Manitoba

 When asked about visiting Clear Lake Country, folks regale with stories of lazy summer days at the cabin, exploring hiking trails throughout Riding Mountain, beach days, and clinking glasses with friends on one of Clear Lake Country's gorgeous patios in the height of summer.